 - Books and films show us universal truths that otherwise we as a nation are afraid to acknowledge for ourselves.

-- Both are able to at times reveal aspects about ourselves we are unaware of and as a result, show us who we truly are.
+- Both are able to at times reveal aspects of ourselves we are unaware of and as a result, show us who we truly are.

 - They say what we are sometimes afraid to express.